juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## BELA Data Volume

-Provide a host directory to store all BELA's files.
+Each BELA instance uses its own exclusive data volume.
+Provide a host directory to store all its files.
 This directory must provide durability equivalent to Amazon EFS and must have a backup procedure enabled.

 This host directory will be mounted as volume `/bela-data` in the BELA container below.